Xiaoxu-Zhang/pyfmto/README.md

 ```

-# Federated Many-task Optimization Library for Python
+# PyFMTO

-**pyfmto** is a Python library for federated many-task optimization research
+**PyFMTO** is a pure Python library for federated many-task optimization research

 ## Install